Pedro Julio Serrano: Awards and recognitions

 In mid-2013, he was awarded the Dennis DeLeon Voice Commitment Award at the Cielo Latino Gala of the Latino Commission on AIDS for his tireless advocacy for the rights of the LGBTQ+ community and people living with HIV.

 In late 2013, Serrano was named as one of the 20 Latinos Trailblazers of the Year by Being Latino – one of the most important social networks of the Latino community in the US.
 In addition, after eight years in New York City, he returned for a year to his homeland to continue the fight.
 In early 2014, Serrano was recognized as one of the rising stars by the Hispanic Latino Coalition.
 This recognition is given to 40 leaders under 40 who have excelled in various areas in the Latino community.

 Serrano was one of the key honorees of the National Puerto Rican Day Parade, where he was named "Orgullo Puertorriqueño" or Puerto Rican Pride.
 In December, the University Gardens High School dedicated its Puerto Rican celebration to Serrano for his activism in creating a more just society.
 Also, in late 2016, Serrano was a keynote speaker and the recipient of the special recognition at the Puerto Rican Leadership Summit in Orlando, Florida, and was named as one of the 11 most prominent LGBTQ+ Latinos by NBC Latino.

 In 2021, Serrano was named one of the Latino leaders who are making Latino History when he was nominated to the Good Morning America's Inspiration List 2021.

+In 2024, Serrano was named as grand marshall for the Trans Pride Day during the celebration of the Trans Goofy Games at the Central Park in San Juan.
+He was also honored as the godfather of Pride Rincón, during its fourth edition.
+Serrano was also recognized as the Leader of the Year by the LGBTQ+ PR, International Weddings, The Experience held at the Convention Center in San Juan.
+He was also named as one of the five Latin@ LGBTQ+ activists breaking barriers and inspiring change by Latinally.
+Serrano was also named by Coalición de Coaliciones as one of the Puerto Rican LGBTQ+ icons and was awarded the Yellow Wave for Brilliance by Waves Ahead Puerto Rico for "making the LGBTQ+ and our organization shine."